cliss/camel/README.md

 Camel is neither a static blogging platform nor a truly dynamic one.
-It is a little from column A, and a little from column B. The first time a post is loaded, it is rendered by converting from Markdown to HTML, and then postpocessed by adding headers & footer, as well as making metadata replacements.
+It is a little from column A, and a little from column B. The first time a post is loaded, it is rendered by converting from Markdown to HTML, and then postprocessed by adding headers & footer, as well as making metadata replacements.
 Upon a completed render, the resultant HTML is stored and used from that point forward.